inventage/idea-live-templates/README.md

 ## Installation

-- Find the [live templates location](https://www.jetbrains.com/help/idea/sharing-live-templates.html) for your IntelliJ IDE version
+- Find the [live templates location](https://www.jetbrains.com/help/idea/sharing-live-templates.html) for your IntelliJ IDE version.
+(For OSX and IntelliJ IDEA 2018.3 for examples, this is `~/Library/Preferences/IntelliJIdea2018.3/templates`.)
 - `cd` into that location, run `git clone https://github.com/inventage/idea-live-templates.git inventage`
 - Copy all `.xml` files from the cloned repository into the `templates` folder `cp inventage/*.xml .`
 - Restart your IDE